6.5x55 Swedish vs. 6.5 Creedmoor: The New 6.5mm Hotness

 Hunting

-Both the 6.5 CM and 6.5x55 make an excellent choice for your next big game hunting rifle.
+The 6.5 CM and 6.5x55 are both excellent choices for your next big game hunting rifle.

-Shortly after its release in 1894, Scandinavian hunters quickly took a liking to the new 6.5x55 cartridge for its effectiveness on reindeer and moose.
-It packed enough kinetic energy and stopping power to get the job done on big game and a flat trajectory that every hunter likes.
+Scandinavian hunters began favoring the 6.5x55 cartridge for its effectiveness on reindeer and moose shortly after its release in 1894.
+It packed enough kinetic energy and stopping power to get the job done on big game, and laid out the flat trajectory every hunter likes.

-It should be noted that European moose are smaller than those found in the northern continental United States, Canada, and Alaska.
-FYR, European moose are typically closer in size to American Elk.
+It should be noted that European moose are smaller than those found in the United States and Canada.
+European moose are typically closer in size to American elk, which means it's not ideal for moose hunting.

-Although the ballistic performance of the 6.5 Creed is like that of its Swedish counterpart, the Creedmoor was not an immediate hunting success.
-One of the major reasons for this was North America’s devout love affair with the 0.308” diameter bullet, as rounds like the 300 Win Mag and 30-06 Springfield were not easily unseated as the undisputed kings of the woods.
+Although the ballistic performance of the 6.5 Creed is like that of its Swedish counterpart, the newer round was not an immediate hunting success.
+One of the primary reasons for this was North America's devout love affair with the 0.308" diameter bullet.
+Rounds like the 300 Win Mag and 30-06 Springfield are the better option for moose.

 Ammo and Rifle Cost/Availability